-Tables and benches were purchased for the courtyard and is well utilized by students for breaks and study time.
-We see more students utilizing the courtyard than previous years because there are more seating available.
+Tables and benches were purchased for the courtyard.
+They are well used by students during breaks and study time.
+We see more students utilizing the courtyard than during previous years because there is more seating available.
 The College Alumni Association is donating funds for courtyard landscaping to enhance the campus environment.
 Feedback from staff and students will be monitored through program evaluation surveys.

-Library hours were expanded to cover Monday through Friday from 6:30 AM - 6:30 PM.
-A college librarian was hired in 2018.
+Library hours were expanded to cover Monday through Friday between 6:30 AM through 6:30 PM.
+A College librarian was hired in 2018.
 She has since completed the migration of nursing journals and other resources into the electronic database.
 She has also completed the implementation of the electronic card catalog.
 New desks with charging capabilities were purchased for the library to give students the ability to charge their laptops without having to get up and look for a charger.
 Students have expressed great appreciation for all the changes in the library.

-Action Projects for improvement emerging from the self -evaluation process Action Project # 1: Resource Allocation (continued)
+Action Projects for improvement emerging from the self -evaluation process

+Action Project # 1: Resource Allocation (continued)